Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 - `public List<Message> getMessages()` - returns the messages added to the messaging service.

-Tip!
-You can find out the length of the string using the `length()` method associated with the string.
+Tip: You can find out the length of the string using the `length()` method associated with the string.

 </programming-exercise>

 ### Printing an Object from a List

-Let's now modify the `toString` method so that the string returned by the method contains the name of each and every person on the ride.
+Let's now modify the `toString` method such that the string returned by the method contains the name of each and every person on the ride.

 ```java
 public class AmusementParkRide {